unrevealedtech/unrevealed/packages/serverless/README.md

 });
 ```

 Returns a `Promise<boolean>` that resolves to whether a feature is enabled to a user.
 If the rules haven't finished loading yet, it first waits for them.
-Otherwise it simply does the computation locally, without any api calls.
+Otherwise, it simply does the computation locally, without any new api call.

 | Parameter      | Type                             | Note                                     |
 | -------------- | -------------------------------- | ---------------------------------------- |